sofiayem/rtd-doc-tests/docs/source/migration-test.rst

    .. image:: imgs/confirm-send-to-mig-addr.png
       :width: 300px

    Once the transaction is processed by the Ropsten test network, your test XNS coins will appear in the Insolar Wallet.
+The migration process might take some time.

 This concludes the migration test.